 Italian general and patriot Giuseppe Garibaldi (1807-1882) was a freedom fighter on two continents.

-In his homeland, he strove to liberate and unify the Italian states.
-(He played a crucial role in the process of Italian unification, in fact, when he conquered Sicily and Naples in 1860.)
+In his homeland, he strove to liberate the Italian states from Austrian rule, and played a crucial role in the unification of Italy in the early 1860s.

 And, while he was in exile in South America (1836-1848), he participated in the revolutionary struggles of both Brazil and Uruguay.